-Information from outside resources comes to the Area Asheville system using several methods.
+Information from outside resources comes to Area Alaska using several methods: fax, mail, and electronic transmission.
 Chief among these sources, are the DoD, SSA, and IRS.
 The DoD provides military records, including medical records compiled when the patient was a member of the US Military.
 Income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).

-These data collections may be done using secure web portals, VPN connection, e-mail and facsimile.
+These data collections may be done using secure web portals, VPN connection, e-mail and facsimile